reactjs/React.NET/site/jekyll/tutorials/aspnetcore.md

 });
 ```

 Note that we need a copy of Remarkable in order to load it for server-side rendering.
-In a production app you'd probably use Bower or npm for this, but for our tutorial you can just [download the file from CDNJS](https://cdnjs.cloudflare.com/ajax/libs/remarkable/1.7.1/remarkable.min.js) and save it into `~/js`.
+In a production app you'd probably use Bower or npm for this, but for our tutorial you can [download the file from CDNJS](https://cdnjs.cloudflare.com/ajax/libs/remarkable/1.7.1/remarkable.min.js) and save it into `~/js`.

 That's it!
 Now if you build and refresh your application, you should notice that the comments box is rendered immediately rather than having a slight delay.
 If you view the source of the page, you will see the initial comments directly in the HTML itself: